 The cancer has spread to more distant organs, such as the liver and lungs.
 It is important to know that if the cancer appears on the surface of the liver only, and not inside the liver, it is still considered stage III.

-Grade is a way to describe the look of cancer cells when compared with healthy cells.
+Grade is a way to describe the look of cancer cells when compared with normal cells.

-Cells look healthy and tend to have a better outlook.
+Cells look similar to normal cells and tend to have a better outlook.

-Cells look less healthy and usually have a worse outlook.
+Cells look less normal and usually have a worse outlook.

 All women have some risk of developing ovarian cancer during their lifetime.
-This year alone, more than 22,000 women will learn that they have ovarian cancer.
+This year alone, over 19,000 women will learn that they have ovarian cancer.
 Certain women may have high-risk factors, such as inherited mutations or a family history of ovarian cancer.

 Finding ovarian cancer before it spreads is critical—when found early, about 94% of women live longer than 5 years after diagnosis.
 While there are currently no effective screening tests for ovarian cancer, there are scientific studies in progress to help determine ways to detect ovarian cancer.